j-adamczyk/MOLTOP/README.md

 # Molecular Topological Profile (MOLTOP)

 Code for paper "Molecular Topological Profile (MOLTOP) - Simple and Strong Baseline for Molecular Graph Classification"
+J. Adamczyk, W. Czech.

+In this paper, we present Molecular Topological Profile (MOLTOP), a strong baseline for molecular graph classification.
+It is based on our previous Local Topological Profile (LTP), but introduces atom and bond features, and uses different topological descriptors.

 Install requirements using one of:
 - Poetry and `poetry.lock` (recommended)